zentuit/unity3d-profile/README.md

     > 1. Under `headerpaths` change `Facebook/Scripts` to `Plugins/Facebook/Scripts`

 4. Download and import [soomla-unity3d-core.unitypackage](https://github.com/soomla/unity3d-profile/blob/master/soomla-unity3d-core.unitypackage) and [unity3d-profile.unitypackage](http://bit.ly/1sUDdG0).
 If you also want to use Store related rewards you'll need to go over the instructions of [unity3d-store](https://github.com/soomla/unity3d-store)
-5. Drag the "CoreEvents" and "ProfileEvents" Prefabs from `../Assets/Soomla/Prefabs` into your scene.
+5. Drag the `CoreEvents` and `ProfileEvents` Prefabs from `Assets/Soomla/Prefabs` into your scene.
 You should see it listed in the "Hierarchy" panel.
 [This step MUST be done for unity3d-profile to work properly!]
 6. On the menu bar click "Window -> Soomla -> Edit Settings" and change the value for "Soomla Secret".
     - _Soomla Secret_ - is an encryption secret you provide that will be used to secure your data.
 (If you used versions before v1.5.2 this secret MUST be the same as Custom Secret)
     **Choose the secret wisely.
 You can't change them after you launch your game!**
     - _Social Platforms_ - select the social platform which you want to integrate with
-7. Initialize _SoomlaProfile_:
+7. Initialize `SoomlaProfile`:

     ```cs
     SoomlaProfile.Initialize();
     ```

-    > Initialize _SoomlaProfile_ ONLY ONCE when your application loads.
+    > Initialize `SoomlaProfile` ONLY ONCE when your application loads.

-    > Initialize _SoomlaProfile_ in the "Start()" function of a 'MonoBehaviour' and **NOT** in the "Awake()" function.
-SOOMLA has its own 'MonoBehaviour' and it needs to be "Awakened" before you initialize.
+    > Initialize `SoomlaProfile` in the `Start()` function of a "MonoBehaviour" and **NOT** in the `Awake()` function.
+SOOMLA has its own "MonoBehaviour" and it needs to be "Awakened" before you initialize.

-    > _SoomlaProfile_ will initialize the social providers.
+    > `SoomlaProfile` will initialize the social providers.
 Don't initialize them on your own (for example, **don't** call `FB.Init()` !).

-8. Call all the social functions you can from _SoomlaProfile_ class.
+8. Call all the social functions you can from `SoomlaProfile` class.
 Otherwise, you won't be able to work with SOOMLA correctly.
-You can still call functions from the `FB` class but only those that are not provided by _SoomlaProfile_.
+You can still call functions from the `FB` class but only those that are not provided by `SoomlaProfile`.

-9. You'll need event handlers in order to be notified about in-app purchasing related events. refer to the [Event Handling](https://github.com/soomla/unity3d-profile#event-handling) section for more information.
+9. Register event handlers in order to be notified about in-app purchasing related events. refer to the [Event Handling](https://github.com/soomla/unity3d-profile#event-handling) section for more information.

 And that's it !
 You have social capabilities for your game.